mrbertp/gutemberg/README.md

 For Linux, I would recommend using **zathura**, which you can install via apt-get: `sudo apt-get zathura`.

 For Windows, I would recommend using **SumatraPDF**, which you can download from its official [website](https://www.sumatrapdfreader.org/free-pdf-reader) and install it.

+## Troubleshooting

+### :warning: Vim starts in `replace` mode every time you open a document

+Out of the box, in Debian WSL in Windows, the Vim text editor will start in `replace` mode by default just after opening a document.
+This issue has been reported and closed in the vim [GitHub repository](https://github.com/vim/vim/issues/6365).
+One of the solutions given for this issue is the following:

+- Add this line to your `.vimrc` file:

+> `set t_u7=`